LearningLocker/v1-to-v2-migrator/readme.md

 ### Requirements

-In order to run this script you will need an instance with:
+- A fully installed and configured v2 instance

+An instance with:
 - Node 6+
 - A running Mongo instance accesible at `127.0.0.1:27017` (no user credentials)
 - Access to both the source and target databases